netgroup-polito/frog4-openstack-do/README_ONOS.md

 	$ sudo tar xzf onos-$ONOS_VERSION.tar.gz
 	$ sudo mv onos-$ONOS_VERSION onos
 	$ sudo chown -R USERNAME:GROUP onos

-`Substitute USERNAME and GROUP with your username and group so you don't have to run ONOS as root user.
-It's recommended to create an unprivileged user named sdn.
-To do this just type "sudo adduser sdn --system --group" and substitute USERNAME and GROUP with sdn respectively.`
+Substitute `USERNAME` and `GROUP` with your username and group so you do not have to run ONOS as root user.
+It's recommended to create an unprivileged user named `sdn`:

+	$ sudo adduser sdn --system --group

+and substitute USERNAME and GROUP with sdn respectively.`

 Now you can run ONOS by typing in a terminal: